Social Lab 4 – Denmark

-The social lab takes place in Denmark, a country known worldwide for its supreme drinking water quality.
+Denmark is a country known worldwide for its supreme drinking water quality.
 Here, the stakeholders involved in water supply and local planning have already for more than a decade had a strong focus on cross-sectoral collaboration as a means to address the challenges involved in climate adaptation.
 So, there is much to learn from interacting with the people in Denmark currently working to establish and run such partnerships.

 Using innovation for meeting societal challenges

-The work in the social lab is closely connected with the everyday life for the end users – i.e. the inhabitants of the council housing.
+The work in the Danish social lab is closely connected with the everyday life for the end users – i.e. the inhabitants of the council housing.
 But it also invariably connects with broader plans at the municipal level for development of the local area, not only for water use and water management but also for recreational activities, greening of the physical environment, and local economic development.
 It thus becomes relevant and necessary to involve a broad range of stakeholders.
 All of this hubbub is supported by CORO Lab, a boundary-crossing organization established precisely to support collaboration among local actors working to couple innovation with societal challenges.

 Navigating in complexity

 To widen the learning cycle of the social lab, organizations involved in the planning, delivery and use of water from different local communities across Denmark are involved in the lab as well.
 Meeting regularly to exchange experiences and support one another in navigating the complexity of collaboration and co-creation, these practitioners give us an invaluable link to the real-world practices that we seek to learn from and support.